 Hello, fellow ’94s.

-Our class is expanding its social media reach with a WhatsApp class account “Dartmouth 1994.”
-Unlike Facebook, the invites must be pushed out to users as opposed to users joining.
-If you want to keep up to date with more classmates, email me and I will send you the invite.
+Reminder: Our class is expanding its social media reach with a WhatsApp class account, “Dartmouth 1994.”
+Unlike Facebook, WhatsApp invites must be pushed out to users as opposed to users joining on their own.
+If you want to keep up to date with more of your classmates, email me and I will send you the invite.

 Keep in touch.